 '''

-sudo apt-get update && sudo apt-get install --yes kurento-module-creator
+sudo apt-get install kurento-module-creator

 '''

 The aim of this tool is to generate the client code and also the glue code needed in the server-side.
 For code generation it uses Freemarker as the template engine.
 The typical way to use Kurento Module Creator is by running a command like this: